merenlab/anvio/anvio/data/misc/PEOPLE/README.md

 those who are no longer around the project.
 Here are a few right-hand rules to add more:

-* Keep each contributons statement as concise and accruate as possible.
+* Keep each contributions statement as concise and accurate as possible.
 HTML notation is supported, but please limit the use of HTML to `a` tags to link relevant documentation, PRs, help pages, or articles from within the contrib statement.